 Do you offer discounts on shots or have specials?

-We also offer, what we refer to as, 2-fers.
-For those who enjoy the benefits of getting two shots at a time, we extend a substantial savings on your 2nd shot.
-When you buy one regularly priced shot, you get your second shot 1/2 OFF—that's a 50% discount!
-The deal is, both shots have to be administered at the same time to the same person—they can't be saved for a future visit, transferred or shared.
+Yes!
+We offer, what we call, 2-fers.
+For those who enjoy the benefits of getting two (or more) shots at a time, we extend a substantial savings.
+When you buy one regularly priced shot, you get your subsequent shots 1/2 OFF—that's a 50% discount!
+The deal is, all shots have to be administered at the same time to the same person—they can't be saved for a future visit, transferred or shared.

 Can I get a shot to go?

 No, sorry.
 Shots are administered on-site + are not dispensed to leave our premises.
-To ensure sterility + authenticity of our shots, they need to be administered once they're compounded specific for each client.
+To ensure sterility + authenticity of our shots, they need to be administered once they're drawn up specific for each client.
 Your safety + health is our primary concern.

 Where on the body do you inject the shots?